Cs-Sahil/Cs-Sahil.github.io/_posts/2023-04-03-developer-contribution.md

 **Alyssa**

 Through this project I learned skills for creating UI, adding its functionality, and polishing a finished product.
 I made the display and logic for the search feature, the favourites feature, the create recipe feature and the search filters.
 I also did much of the documentation required for each iteration, and stayed on top of helping to keep things organized.
 I learned how the design and structure of an application is just as important as the actual code.
 Perhaps most impactfully I gained valuable experience working with a group of strangers with limited time to create something that we can all be proud of.
 Overall, I view our project as a success and it helped pique my interest in app development.

+**Sahil**

+The building process of the Recimeal was a very exciting.
+I gained knowledge about how to connect databases and use SQL statements, as well as how to create user interfaces and add functionality to them.
+I also created Recimeal's website and delete feature.
+I got a grasp of the SOLID and design principles that made the Recimeal app less prone to errors.
+The most useful lesson I think I learnt was working as a team for the first time on a really large project.